philippinespire/pire_cssl_data_processing/taeniamia_biguttata/README.md

 Inspected these tables to see where most of the data was lost.
 Most data (~70-90%) lost during clumpify step, which makes sense (expect high level of duplication).

+Handing off to George Bonsall for further processing.

 ---